appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 }}
 ```

-## Multi-Line JavaScript
+## Multi-line JavaScript

-Appsmith supports multi-line JS if it is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) (Immediately-Invoked Function Expression).
+Appsmith supports multi-line JS if it's an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) (Immediately-Invoked Function Expression).
 The above invalid examples become valid if restructured and used as below.

 ```javascript
 {{